NullAllocation/rke2-cluster-starter/README.md

   - Storage: 30GB minimum
 - 3 machines for agent workers.
 The required resources for the agents will ultimately depend on the planned workload.
   - OS: Rocky Linux 9
-  - Memory: 8GB (or what to appropriate for the intended work load)
+  - Memory: 8GB (or what is appropriate for the intended workload)
-  - Storage: 100GB (or what to appropriate for the intended work load)
+  - Storage: 100GB (or what is appropriate for the intended workload)

 **Note:** Although this guide uses 7 machines, the minimum is 5 (1 gateway, 3 masters and 1 agent).
 You can adjust the number of agent nodes as needed.
 In order to adjust the size your cluster, just edit the `inventory.ini` file to increase/decrease resources in the `workers` section.<br>
 **Note:** It is recommended to keep the root password the same across all cluster machines until after the RKE2 installation.
 For production environments, choose a strong password for these machines.